 Nebraska Medicine has the most comprehensive cardiac imaging services in the state of Nebraska.
 The following diagnostic procedures offered at the medical center are performed and read by highly-trained specialists in the field of cardiology:

 An echocardiogram (Echo) is a sophisticated diagnostic ultrasound image of the heart which allows a cardiologist to determine if there are any congenital heart conditions or acquired heart diseases.
 Echo tests are performed on a patient in a resting state and stress state to evaluate the blood flow across all four valves of the heart and examine the function of the left and right ventricle efficiency.

 At the medical center, this procedure is often performed with a contrast medication for myocardial perfusion.
-The Nebraska Medical Center is the only facility in the state using Echo contrast agents for this purpose.
+Nebraska Medicine is the only facility in the state using Echo contrast agents for this purpose.

 - Myocardial perfusion assessment with contrast echocardiography